 The Role of Online Schooling in the UK Today

 Home schooling in the UK has seen a 65% increase in the past six years, meaning that some 37,000 young people in the U.K. are educated at home.
 Currently in the U.K. there is no legal requirement for a child to attend school, however if they don’t, they must receive an education at home.

-Online education aim to provide those young people with access to a curriculum, taught by experienced teachers.
-Access to a curriculum means that students can prepare to take examination, or should they wish to do so, they will be able to ‘slot back in’ to school life if and when they choose to return to a traditional school.
+Online education aims to provide those young people with access to a curriculum, taught by experienced teachers.
+Access to a curriculum means that students can prepare to take examinations, or should they wish to do so, they will be able to ‘slot back in’ to school life if and when they choose to return to a traditional school.